cameronmathis/SuperChat/README.md

 # SuperChat React App

-This is a large chatroom react app.
+This is a single chatroom react app.

 ## Table of contents